RaccoonlabDev/mavlink_communicator/README.md

 Mavlink communicator is a bridge between Mavlink and ROS.

-This package is a part of [Innopolis VTOL dynamics simulator](https://github.com/InnopolisAero/innopolis_vtol_dynamics).
+This package is a part of [UAV HITL dynamics simulator](https://github.com/RaccoonlabDev/innopolis_vtol_dynamics).

-It covers a minimal set of sensors required for such applications as PX4 UAVCAN HITL simulation.
+It covers a minimal set of sensors required for such applications as UAV Cyphal/DroneCAN HITL simulation.

 The tables below represent the supported conversions: